Moduli spaces on the Kuznetsov component of Fano threefolds of index 2

 \subsection{Summary of the results}

-Throughout the paper, we work under some mild generality assumptions for $Y$, these control the singularities that may appear in the hyperplane sections of $Y$ (see Sec. \ref{sec_hyperplane sections+generality}) and allow us to rely on previous results of \cite{Wel81,Tih82}.

 The main result of our work is a description of the moduli space $\sM_\sigma(w)$, which parametrizes complexes in $\Ku(Y)$ of class $w$, semistable with respect to one of the stability conditions $\sigma$ constructed in \cite{BLMS17}.
+Throughout the paper, we work under some mild generality assumptions for $Y$, to control the singularities that may appear in the hyperplane sections of $Y$ (see Section~\ref{sec_hyperplane sections+generality}) and to rely on previous results of \cite{Wel81,Tih82}.